clairefro/obsidian-chat-cbt-plugin/README.md

 To use OpenAI with ChatCBT:

 1. [Create](https://auth0.openai.com/u/signup) an OpenAI account
-2. Add a payment method to your account, and add a small credit (ex: $10)
+2. Add a payment method to your account, and add a small credit (ex: $10 = roughly 500 ChatCBT sessions!)
 3. Generate an API Key [here](https://platform.openai.com/api-keys) and copy it to your clipboard
 4. Set your OpenAI API Key in ChatCBT plugin settings
 6. Ensure "Ollama mode" is **disabled** in ChatCBT plugin settings